Schlampig/iCrawl/README.md

-Learn and try to crawl images from some websites.
+Learn and try to crawl data from some websites.

-Note: These codes and the obtained images should not be used in illegal way!
+Note: The codes and data should not be used in illegal way!